Configure the Helm chart with Gateway API

 Use this guide to configure the Camunda 8 Helm chart with the Kubernetes Gateway API instead of a traditional Ingress controller.

-The Gateway API provides a modern way to manage Ingress traffic in Kubernetes clusters.
+The Gateway API provides a modern way to manage inbound traffic in Kubernetes clusters.
 It improves on the Ingress API in the following ways:

-• Separates cluster operators, who manage Gateway resources, from application developers, who manage HTTPRoute resources.
+- Separates cluster operators, who manage Gateway resources, from application teams, who manage HTTPRoute resources.

 The Ingress-NGINX controller is planned to reach end of life in March 2026 (see the Kubernetes announcement on Ingress-NGINX retirement).
 Plan a migration to the Gateway API where it fits your use case.